abs-tudelft/ArrowSAM/README.md

 # Arrow-Gen

+ArrowSAM is an in-memory Sequence Alignment/Map (SAM) representation which uses Apache Arrow framework (A cross-language development platform for in-memory data) and Plasma (Shared-Memory) Object Store to store and process SAM columnar data in-memory.

 This repo contains following three components:

-1. ArrowSAM (In-memory Sequence Alignment/Map (SAM) data representation) integrated BWA-MEM, Picard and GATK tools.<br />
+1. ArrowSAM (In-memory SAM data representation) integrated BWA-MEM, Picard and GATK tools.<br />

 2. A Singularity container def file (To create an environment to use all Apache Arrow related tools and libraries for ArrowSAM).<br />